 I sometimes close my eyes to better parse the speech coming at me.
 I swim in sensory overwhelm.
 I must pick a firehose.
 Eyes front preserves the illusion of compliance, so I’ll stop listening.
 I’m not interested anyway.
 The books are so much more.
 The books are waiting.
 The written word is where my soul abides.
 This place in which I layover is just where my body resides – an eyes front, knees front, raise your hand to piss layover that I secretly indict.
 I tell no one.

 Within the constant overwhelm is a pilot flame of anxiety, burning always.
 Anxiety and overwhelm, the torrid pas de deux that belies the silent, almost still compliance.
 Their dance is steam and froth, resonance foam on the sensory ocean I swim beneath the almost stillness – still but for the tugging of my hair.
 Don’t disallow me that, but some of them will.
 Fidgeting is a threat.

 The memories subside, and I’m again staring at a wall in my son’s school where the words “eyes front, knees front, closed mouth” hover over the teacher’s pulpit.
-Through 30 odd years those words time travelled.
+Through 30 odd years, those words time traveled.
 The pedagogy is the same.
 Compliance still reigns.
-What we seek to depose with the voice, choice, and agency of project-based learning asserts its durable status quo.
+What we seek to depose with respectfully-connected, passion-based learning asserts its durable status quo.
 It enjoys a sinecure in its pickled culture.
-Oblivious to neurodiversity, oblivious to the software-eaten world coming for it, it endures in the false safety of trying nothing new.
+Oblivious to neurodiversity, oblivious to the social model of disability, oblivious to equity literacy, it endures in the false safety of trying nothing new.
 Safety for them, for now, but not for the neurodivergent they still don’t understand.